Yummy-Yums/scala-collections/README.md

 # scala-collections
-Playing around with structures in the Scala collections library
+Implementation of basic structures in the Scala collections library

+run with scala-cli in root folder